alxHawley/python-behave/README.md

 ## Resources:

-As the development of this project progresses, this README will be continuously updated to provide more detailed information and additional resources.
+As the development of this project progresses, this README will be updated.

 If you have any questions or suggestions please feel free reach out to me directly.